A second-order Magnus-type integrator for evolution equations with delay: Application to an epidemic model

 \section{Application to an epidemic model}

-As an illustrative example we treat an epidemic model which is based on the classical SIR model introduced by Kermack and McKendrick in \cite{Kermack-McKendrick-1927} but takes into account the effect of the vaccination, the space-dependency of infection (cf.~\cite{Kendall}), and the random movement of individuals as well.
-And most importantly we include the latent period which leads to a delay equation (see e.g.~in \cite{He-Tsai}, \cite{Huang-Takeuchi}, \cite{Xu}).
+As an illustrative example we treat an epidemic model which is based on the classical SIR model introduced in \citet{Kermack-McKendrick-1927} but takes into account the effect of the vaccination, the space-dependency of infection \citep[cf.][]{Kendall}, and the random movement of individuals as well.
+And most importantly we include the latent period which leads to a delay equation (see, e.g., in \citet{He-Tsai}, \citet{Huang-Takeuchi}, \citet{Xu}).

 Let $\Omega\subset\RR^2$ be the space domain, $\delta>0$ the latent period, and for all time values $t\geq -\delta$ let $S(t),I(t),R(t)\colon\Omega\to\RR$ denote the spatial distribution of susceptible, infected, and recovered individuals within the total population, respectively.
 We assume that each of these functions lies in $Y:=L^2(\Omega)$, and our state space will be the Hilbert space $X:=Y^3$ with the norm